Magical creatures in The Chronicles of Narnia: Stars

 Narnia has a vast array of stars arranged in different constellations than the ones found on Earth.
 Each of the stars are actually powerful, sentient beings created by Aslan.
 The exact extent of their strength and knowledge is unknown.
 Some stars can give up this status and take on a mortal form, such as the magician Coriakin.
 Others still travel to Earth and retain their abilities, such as Ramandu and his daughter.
 Ramandu's daughter in turn would give up her heavenly status and marry King Caspian, and the two would have a son Rilian.
 She was killed by the poison of the Lady of the Green Kirtle.

 At the end of time, the stars all return to Earth at the blow of Father Time's horn, permanently darkening the night sky.

 Unicorns

 Unicorns only appear a couple of times throughout the Narnia mythos.
 Most notably, Jewel the unicorn is one of the last remaining loyal subjects of Aslan during the events of The Last Battle, and he is King Tirian's closest friend.

-In the 2005 film adaptation of The Lion, the Witch, and the Wardrobe, Peter rides a unicorn into battle before it is wounded by Black Dwarf archers.
+In the 2005 film adaptation of The Lion, the Witch, and the Wardrobe, Peter rides a unicorn into battle before it is wounded by the White Witch's black dwarf minion Ginarrbrik.